Former student stabs 3 staff members at Torrance, California, school

 Two of the victims were rushed to a hospital; A news release later said their injuries were not life-threatening.
 A third victim was treated at the scene by Torrance Fire Department paramedics.

 Torrance police said the suspect was taken into custody without further incident.
-He told authorities that he had planted pipe bombs in the vicinity.
-Bomb squad investigators were brought in, but no pipe bombs had been discovered.
+After his arrest, he told authorities that he had planted pipe bombs in the vicinity.

 The suspect's identity has not been disclosed.